 FMNP & FARMERS or “GROWERS”

-• Eligible products that can be purchased with FMNP are unprocessed fruits, vegetables, and cut herbs.
+• Eligible products that can be purchased with FMNP are unprocessed fruits, vegetables, and fresh cut herbs.
 Seniors can also buy raw honey.

 • Produce brokers are not authorized to accept FMNP.